You already have more of what AI engineering requires than you probably think.

 The transition to applied ML engineering, where the ML fundamentals require genuine depth rather than surface familiarity, realistically takes nine to fourteen months for a developer starting from limited ML exposure.

 These timelines assume consistent investment of fifteen to twenty hours per week outside of existing employment.
-They also assume deliberate sequencing — building the mental model before writing the code, building complete projects before pursuing certifications, pursuing certifications before beginning the job search — rather than doing everything simultaneously, which produces breadth without depth and is the primary failure mode of developer transitions that take longer than they should.
+They also assume deliberate sequencing: building the mental model before writing code, building complete projects before certifications, and pursuing certifications before starting the job search.
+Doing all three at once often produces breadth without depth.
+This is a common failure mode in developer transitions that extends timelines unnecessarily.

-The timelines can be compressed by one to two months if your current role offers any exposure to ML systems — working with data pipelines, deploying API-based AI features, supporting ML practitioners in a data engineering capacity.
-Practical exposure in a real organisational context accelerates the development of judgment in ways that personal project work cannot fully replicate.
+Timelines can be shortened by one to two months if the current role provides exposure to ML systems.
+Examples include working with data pipelines, deploying API-based AI features, or supporting ML practitioners in a data engineering capacity.
+Real organisational exposure builds judgment faster than personal projects alone.

 The Salary Step-Change You Are Transitioning Toward